 Listing quantifiable accomplishments in addition to project responsibilities is a great way to keep your resume focused.
 For example, instead of saying: “Streamlined recommendations in the areas of policy and procedures that resulted in increased revenue,” say: “Generated $2 million in revenue by streamlining company policy and procedures.”

-3. Include Relevant Education and Certification
+3. Include Relevant Education and Certifications

 Do you have relevant professional affiliations, community involvement, or published work?
 If so, be sure to add these details to round out your skill sections.
 While not all education is essential to add to your resume, if degrees, licenses, accreditation, or certificates are relevant to your line of work, create a separate section to list relevant educational achievements.

-4. Link to Build Your Brand
+4. Link to Your Brand Channels

 Because you are likely to share your resume in a digital format, including relevant links is a helpful way to give people a more complete picture of who you are and what your business does.
 The two most important sites to link are your LinkedIn profile and your business website.
 Include these hyperlinks along with your contact information at the top of your resume.